 The Foreman Gallery of Contemporary Art is the central exhibition space located in the Anderson Center for the Arts.
-September through May the Foreman Gallery hosts several art exhibitions featuring the artwork of national and international guest artists.
+The Foreman Gallery hosts several art exhibitions featuring the artwork of national and international guest artists.

 Gallery talks or lectures by guest artists often accompany an exhibition.
 Student work is on exhibit three times each academic year beginning with the Juried Student Show in the fall.
 The Foreman Gallery also hosts Junior Review and Final Senior Projects in Art in the spring.